 ‘70 Challenger (Review)

 The G-Machines packaging is a dark window box with a clear panel on the front & top panels.
 The G-Machines logo is on the top left corner of both the front and top panels, as well as once on each end panel.
 The Hot Wheels logo is in the top right corner of the front and top panels, and is under the G-M logos on the end panels.
 The Johnson's Hot rod shop, car name, and model info are in a chrome metal flame stripe across the bottom of the front panel.
 An extreme close-up of a custom Mustang in front of a city skyline becomes part of the background on the left end of the box.
 This image is repeated on the back panel, along with a writeup about the G-Machines in general, the Barracuda specifically, and the other car in this line (a '69 Camaro).
 The bottom of the box has all of the legal and customer service information.
-Inside, the car is held to a yellow and orange cardboard tray with three thumb screws.
+Inside, the car is held to a yellow and orange cardboard tray with three twist locks.
 The hood and trunk are kept closed with both plastic stretch bands and clear trays, and the doors are held closed with a wide plastic band.
-The thumb screws are a particularly nice touch, combining the security of regular screws with the ease-of-use seen in the Cars vehicles.
+The locks are a particularly nice touch, combining the security of regular screws with the ease-of-use seen in the Cars vehicles.
 The hood and trunk holds are a bit overkill, as either the trays or the bands would work fine by themselves.

 The paint is nice and even, without drowning the car in clearcoat.
 The result looks very nice, with a fairly realistic finish and minimal orange peel.
 The trim is particularly well done, with some of the sharpest, cleanest work I've seen on a car in this price range.
 The silver trim isn't quite as nice as the black, with a little slop around the hood pins and headlight bezels - but these are relatively small areas and do not detract from the overall replica.
 The few graphics are also well done, and include a darker orange panel on the rear fenders moving into the word "HEMI" on the doors, "'cuda" on the rear panel, and a Johnson's Hot Rod Shop license plate.
 All of these are nice & crisp, with absolutely no fuzz or breaking up.
 The only paint op inside is a black panel on the center console, which is as clean as the black body paint.
 There is also a good deal of chrome inside, including the roll cage, steering wheel, shifter, and panic bar.
 A little more paint work could have helped here, and even more so in the trunk: the unpainted, single piece cast back there looks a bit cheap.
 Also detracting from the overall appearance are the painted headlights: they appear to be separate pieces, so I don't know why Mattel chose to paint them white instead of making them from clear plastic.
 The engine is a single piece of chrome plastic, with wires molded to the top of the valve covers.